andrea13042003/bite-and-brew-cafe-app/README.md

 ---

 ## 🚀 Project Overview
-**Bite & Brew** is a full-stack cafe web app with a microservices architecture.
+**Bites & Brew** is a full-stack cafe web app with a microservices architecture.
 Customers can register, browse the menu, add items to the cart, place orders, and provide feedback.
 Admins can manage the menu users.

 ---